 • Cost: $200 to $1,000, depending on the level of training required.

-To ensure a successful eCommerce website cost, it's essential to account for mobile responsiveness, as this feature directly impacts the overall cost of development and user experience.
+To ensure a successful e-commerce website, it's essential to account for mobile responsiveness, as this feature directly impacts the overall cost of e-commerce website development and user experience.

 The Need for a Mobile-Friendly Website